 The Nominations Committee reviews and recommends nominations for Board and sub-committees' membership.
-The members during or since the end of the financial year are the Hon.
-Rob Knowles (Committee Chair to November 2015), the Most Revd Dr Philip Freier (Member and Committee Chair from November 2015), Sandy Clark, Emeritus Professor Judith Chapman, Jenny Trethewey and Tony Nicholson.
+The members during or since the end of the financial year are The Most Revd Dr Philip Freier, Sandy Clark (to February 2017), Emeritus Professor Judith Chapman (to November 2016), Jenny Trethewey, Mike James and Tony Nicholson.
 The Committee meets at least annually.